If you like my posts, get new ones emailed to you:

 Is it the main benefit?
 No. I mostly just liked messing around and building this.
 But it's definitely nice.

 Given that my only costs are from actually sending the emails, none of these alternatives made financial sense.
 Even if I reach 1,000 subscribers and send weekly emails, my monthly cost would be about $0.40 after the free tier ends - compared to $9+ with most platforms.
+Convertkit pricing doesn't actually look that crazy, and is what I'll probably switch to if this gets annoying.

 But more importantly, I have complete control over my subscription system.
 I can modify it however I want, integrate it with other systems, and know exactly what's happening under the hood.